 Those in attendance included members of Students Demand Action and concerned citizens who are not part of any group.

 After roughly 30 minutes, Ryan hit the road again with his compass pointing toward Dayton, Ohio, his next stop.

-The Presidential candidate says he plans to return to the campaign trail tomorrow in Iowa, and when he does so gun safety will play a central role in his messaging moving forward.Grab the FREE WDTN News App for iPhone or Android.
+The Presidential candidate says he plans to return to the campaign trail tomorrow in Iowa, and when he does so gun safety will play a central role in his messaging moving forward.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.